-We ensure that all porters and all other staff climbing in high altitude (above 14000 ft.) conditions are provided with adequate clothing and equipment.
-We ensure that the porters we hire are insured.
-We try our best to run the trek according to the guidelines of the International Porter Protection Group (IPPG – www.ippg.net).
+We ensure that all porters and other staff climbing in high altitude (above 14000 ft.) conditions are provided with adequate clothing and equipment.
+Furthermore, we ensure that the porters we hire are insured.
+We try our best to run the trek according to the International Porter Protection Group (IPPG – www.ippg.net).

-It’s a pretty popular destination for trekkers and the Trek leader Mr. Siri is a really professional and experienced person who has massive knowledge of trek routes and locations.
-The services in lodges and tea houses during the trek were better than expected which is very clean (however except some toilets), friendly & hospitable staff with very professional English.
-I was worried before about the health but the meals during the trek were amazing.
+It’s a pretty popular destination for trekkers, and the Trek leader Mr Siri is a professional and experienced person who has tremendous knowledge of trek routes and locations.
+During the trek, the services in lodges and tea houses were better than expected; which is very clean (except for some toilets), friendly & hospitable staff with very professional English.
+I was worried before about my health, but the meals during the trek were excellent.
 Bit expensive but very good dal-bhat (rice with curry) even right at the top!
-The itinerary was well planned, thank you guys for everything.” -Richard Johnson, UK
+The itinerary was well planned.
+Thank you guys for everything.” -Richard Johnson, UK